• Skip to primary navigation

 Over Brook Baby Blanket Free Crochet Pattern

 The Over Brook Baby Blanket is a free crochet pattern on my YouTube channel.
 This blanket has a unique set of stitches.
 It is inspired by the crochet stitches that are in the Over Brook Poncho.
 You will see new stitches in the first part of the baby blanket.
-You can purchase the ad free pdf that includes charts and all links to the video tutorials at RAVELRY and ETSY.
+The written crochet pattern that includes charts and all links to the video tutorials can be found at RAVELRY and ETSY.

 The OverBrook baby blanket shown in three different positions.